Monisasmal/SRV-Media/readme.md

-# Premier Schools Exhibition – Landing Page
+# Premier Schools Exhibition – Landing Page(SRV Media Assignment)

 A fully responsive and accessible landing page developed as part of a frontend assignment, based on the provided Figma design.